-Their response now, is well talk to us later about it.
-That part is still being explored.
-The basic Position of Canada and the GNWT, Dehcho should control their own education.
-We have also looked at eligibility and enrolment, we have brought that to you a number of times, anyone who is a descendant who lived in the Dehcho area will be a part of the agreement and have the right to be enrolled, we're wishing for an early enrolment, we're suggesting once we have an agreement in principle, and that it could be completed perhaps after the agreement is all finished, we'd like to start early, we're having some discussions on that.
-A small committee has been created, with someone from Canada, part of what we're dealing with now, is the present Canadian government would like to keep things on the cheap, how about if we just use the band lists, we don't have to do an enrolment.
-Everywhere else, there used to be a complete enrolment, everyone lays out there ancestry.
-You come up with your family tree, and you show your ancestry.
+Their response now is we'll talk to us later about it, that part is still being explored.
+The basic position of Canada and the GNWT, Dehcho should control their own education.
+We have also looked at Eligibility and Enrollment, we have brought that to you a number of times, anyone who is a descendant who lived in the Dehcho area will be a part of the agreement and have the right to be enrolled.
+We're pushing for an early Enrollment and suggesting once we have an Agreement in Principle and that it could be completed, perhaps after the agreement is finished, we'd like to start early.

+A small committee has been created with someone from Canada and the GNWT.
+Part of what we're dealing with now is the present Canadian government would like to keep things low cost.
+How about if we just use the band lists, we don't have to do an enrollment?
+Everywhere else, there used to be a complete enrollment, everyone lays out there ancestry.
+You come up with your family tree and you show your ancestry.
 So you get a complete picture of how you're connected.
 At the moment Canada is trying to keep this on the cheap and trying to find ways to cut corners.